Alfa Romeo Junior Electric Review & Prices

 Remote-feeling steering, not very much power in reserve and unnervingly spongy brakes means you’re unlikely to find yourself tempted to take the fun B-road home.
 It’s a real shame when you think that Alfa’s other cars - particularly the Giulia and Stelvio - excel in this area.

 The Veloce does claw some points back, as it has significantly more power as well as a limited-slip differential which means it can corner much faster.
-It really pulls the front end in if you apply the power in a tight turn, and it has lower, stiffer suspension plus wider tyres to make for a much more dynamic experience.
-We’ve only tested this on a tight karting track so far, but we’re sure it’ll be much more fun than the standard model when you get to a fun stretch of tarmac.
+We’ve only tested this on a tight karting track so far, but we’re sure it’ll be much more fun than the standard model on a good road.

 Space and practicality